Pilotcore Insights

 A practical comparison of CloudFormation and Terraform for AWS-focused teams, hybrid environments, and long-term operations.

-Need Help With Cloud Services?
+Need Help With DevOps & DevSecOps?

 Our experts can help you implement these strategies in your organisation.
 Get a free consultation today.

 CloudFormation and Terraform both implement infrastructure as code, but they solve different operational priorities.
-The right choice depends less on feature checklists and more on how your team deploys, governs, and recovers production systems.
+The right choice depends less on capability checklists and more on how your team deploys, governs, and recovers production systems.

 If you’re deciding between in-house implementation and external support, start with the same fundamentals a DevOps team would assess: portability, rollback behavior, compliance requirements, and team operating model.